Technologicat/mcpyrate/README.md

  - Any node that already has source location information keeps it.
    - Especially, this includes nodes that existed in the unexpanded source code.
  - Any node that is missing source location information gets its source location information auto-filled, by copying it from the macro invocation node.
+   - That's the most appropriate source location: the node is there, because the macro generated it, so in terms of the unexpanded source, it came from the line where the macro invocation is.

-The fixing is done recursively, so e.g. in `Expr(Constant(value="kitten"))`, the `Expr` and `Constant` nodes are considered independently.
+The auto-fill of missing location information is done recursively, so e.g. in `Expr(Constant(value="kitten"))`, the `Expr` and `Constant` nodes are considered independently.

-This means that by default, if the output of a macro does not have any original nodes from a particular source line, **that line will show as not covered** in the coverage report.
+The rules imply that by default, if a macro does not keep any original nodes from a particular source line in its output, **that line will show as not covered** in the coverage report.

 So, if your macro generates new nodes based on the original nodes from the unexpanded source, and then discards the original nodes, **make sure to copy source location information manually** as appropriate.
 (Use `ast.copy_location`, as usual.)